mattconfusion/tdventure/notes.md

 - set_flags: key-value pairs defining which flag is set to true or false by using this command.
 This will allow a certain action on a certain scene to alter the game behaviour in following actions/scenes.
 Again, use constants please.
 - repeats: an advanced option allowing you to create situations in which the same command must be repeated a number of times in order to work properly.
 This allows the game designer to envision nice tricks to challenge the player.
 The repetitions count will be reset every time the player exits the current scene.
 If not found it defaults to 1.
 - goto: finally, if the command can proceed, it will make the game point to the specified scene.
 If the value is "null" the scene won't change by using the current command.
 This can be useful to make the player perform multiple actions in the same scene, linking each one using flags and scenarios.

+#### Hiding items in scenes commands
+When an item id is found on the new_items array the prompt for picking it up is automatically shown.
+This can be prevented by prefixing the id with "@": this will silence the prompt and the item will be auto-added to the inventory.
+This can be useful in situations where the adding of the item in the inventory is considered implicit or to have fun situations where an object is added to the player's inventory without any warning; it could be something good, or something evil...

+#### Scene Passwords
+Passwords are generated (or validated) in the same way a save/load game routine would work.
+They allow the game engine to preset the game status so that you can share status over multiple cartridges; you could have the player finish the game in "cartridge A" which contains episode 1 and start right where it was left off in "cartridge B" which would contain episode 2.

+When a scene contains the "show_password" flag the game engine will generate and show to the user a password for future use.
+Once a scene contains the "require_password" flag the **TDVENTURE** engine will show a prompt for it and it will validate it.
+If it is valid the game engine will start the game at the predefined start scenes, otherwise the prompt will be brough back up again.

 #### Items
 Items are entities which can be acquired and stored in the player inventory during the game.
 They are subject to almost the same rules and structures of scenes, using flags to define scenarios which can only alter the description of the item, since the behavior of the item is defined in the scene.